Counter-Strike Deathmatch with Large-Scale Behavioural Cloning: Introduction

 CSGO's constraints preclude mass-scale on-policy rollouts, and demand an algorithm efficient in both data and compute, which leads us to consider behavioural cloning.
-Whilst prior work has explored this for various games, demonstration data is typically limited to what authors provide themselves through a station set up to capture screenshots and log key presses.
-Playing repetitive games at low resolution means these datasets remain small -- from one to five hours (section \ref{sec_relatedwork}) -- producing agents of limited performance.
+Whilst prior work has applied this to various games, demonstration data is typically limited to what authors provide themselves.
+Playing repetitive game modes at low resolution means these datasets remain small (one to five hours -- section \ref{sec_relatedwork}), producing agents of limited skill-level.

 Our work takes advantage of CSGO's popularity to record data from other people's play -- by joining games as a spectator and scraping screenshots and inferring actions.
-This allows us to collect a dataset an order of magnitude larger than in previous FPS works, at 4 million frames or 70 hours, comparable in size to ImageNet.
-We train a deep neural network on this large dataset, then fine-tune it on smaller clean high-quality datasets.
-This leads to an agent capable of playing an aim training mode just below the level of a strong human (top 10\% of CSGO players), and able to play the deathmatch game mode to the level of the medium-difficulty built-in AI (the rules-based bots available as part of CSGO).
+This allows us to collect a dataset an order of magnitude larger than in previous FPS works, 5.5 million frames or 95 hours.
+We use a two-stage approach; initially training a deep neural network on this large noisy dataset, then fine-tuning it on smaller clean expert demonstrations.
+The resulting agent can play the game with a skill-level around that of the medium-difficulty built-in bot (the rules-based AI available as part of CSGO), or equivalently, a casual human FPS gamer.

-We are careful to point out that our work is not exclusively focused on creating the highest performing agent -- perfect aim can be achieved through some simple geometry and accessing backend information about enemy locations (built-in AI uses this) \citep{Wydmuch2019}.
-Rather, we intend to produce something that plays in a humanlike fashion, that is challenging to play against without placing human opponents at an unfair disadvantage.
+Whilst RL research often aims to maximise reward, we emphasise that this is not the exclusive objective of this paper -- perfect aim can be achieved through simple geometry and accessing backend information about enemy locations (hacks and built-in bots exploit this).
+Rather, we aim to produce an agent that plays in a humanlike fashion, that is fun and challenging to play with and against.

-\textbf{Contributions:} The paper is useful from several perspectives. \begin{list}{•}{} \item As a case study in building an RL agent in a setting where noisy demonstration data is plentiful, but clean expert data and on-policy rollouts are expensive. \item As an approach to building AI for modern games without APIs and only modest compute resources. \item As evidence of the scalability of large-scale behavioural cloning for FPS games. \item As a milestone toward building an AI capable of playing CSGO. \end{list}

-\textbf{Organisation:} The paper is organised as follows.
-Section \ref{sec_background} introduces the CSGO environment and behavioural cloning.
-The key design choices of the agent are given in section \ref{sec_design}, and the datasets and training process is described in section \ref{sec_data}.
-Related work is listed in section \ref{sec_relatedwork}.
-The performance is evaluated and discussed in section \ref{sec_experiments}.
-Section \ref{sec_discussion_conclusion} concludes and considers future work.
-Appendix \ref{sec_app_interfacing} contains details on the challenge of interfacing with game, appendix \ref{sec_app_running} provides game settings used.